Minatour123/TryHackMe_Writeups/WriteUp_aratus.md

        valid_lft forever preferred_lft forever
 ```

-These are the interfaces linpeas provided so we can sniff lo :)
+These are the interfaces linpeas provided and this matches up with what the processes are pinging in the logs from pspy, the loopback's inet is: 127.0.0.1, so we need to check out lo with tcpdump :)

 ```
 [simeon@aratus tmp]$ tcpdump -i lo -A